mhajij/Generalized_K-means_on_Graphs_Using_PageRank/README.md

 ![Alt text](/data/fig_1.png?raw=true "Title")

-The algorithm is generable and is applicable to graphs, meshes, point clouds and even metric spaces.
+The algorithm is general and is applicable to graphs, meshes, point clouds and even metric spaces.
 The details of the algorithm are described in the paper :

 https://diglib.eg.org/xmlui/bitstream/handle/10.2312/cgvc20201152/063-066.pdf?sequence=1